lcouper/CocciGenomics/Scripts/README.md

 ```

-### pN/pS calculation
+### MK Test

 - Requires multi-sample FASTA, reference genome (RefGenome/CocciRef_GCA_000149335.2.fna), and reference genome annotation file (RefGenome/genomic.gff)
-- Note: this calculation is only done *within* a population (e.g. just the environmental isolates from a single population).
-- In the code below, I've specified specific samples on which to run the calculation.
-- This included (clinical isolates from CA):
-- Or (environmental isolates from CA):
+- Note: this calculation was done for only California genomes to minimize confounding by demography

 **Step 1. (only need to run once) Extract coding sequence coordinates by gene from the reference**
 This uses the gene annotation file.